Reddit relationships – 3 tips to boost intimacy

 We all want to be seen and accepted, and when we have that experience, it creates intimacy and connection.

-Intimacy is the biggest contributor to our happiness.
+Intimacy is the most significant contributor to our happiness.

 If you want to be happy, you must learn to be vulnerable.

-When we can share the vulnerable parts of ourselves that we hideaway, and are met with someone that understands and accepts those parts of us, we feel deeply connected, and we experience intimacy in its purest form.
+When we can share the vulnerable parts of ourselves that we hide away and meet with someone who understands and accepts those parts of us, we feel deeply connected, and we experience intimacy in its purest form.

 It’s my interpretation of love.

-It’s also deeply healing and makes us more confident, self-accepting, and loving.
+It’s also profoundly healing and makes us more confident, self-accepting, and loving.

-For intimacy to happen, we need 3 things:
+For intimacy to happen, we need three things: